Methods of Setting Stop Loss Stock Indices Orders in Indices

 Traders using a stock index trading system must have mathematical calculations that reveal where the order must be placed.

-A Stock Indices trader can also place a stop loss stock indices order according to the technical indicators used to set these orders.
-Certain technical indicators use mathematical equations to calculate where the stop loss stock indices order should be set so as to provide an optimal exit point.
-These indicators can be used as the basis for setting these orders.
+A Stock Indices trader can also place a stop loss order according to the technical indicators used to set these orders.
+Certain technical indicators use mathematical equations to calculate where the stop-loss order should be set so as to provide an optimal exit point.
+These trading indicators can be used as the basis for setting these orders.

 Other stock indices traders also place these orders according to a predetermined risk to reward ratio.
 This method of setting is dependent upon certain mathematical equations.
 For example a ratio of 50 pips stop loss can be used by a Stock Indices trader if the trade has the potential to make 100 pips in profit; this is a risk reward ratio of 2:1